 In 1898, at the outbreak of the Spanish-American War, Gill joined the Red Cross and was among the first group of nurses sent to Cuba.
 She was put in charge of hospital affairs in Cuba, a position she later continued in New York and Tennessee, selecting and placing nurses in army hospitals.
 Gill was also in charge of the Cuban Orphan Society, where she helped to secure homes and education for orphans.
 Her work in Cuba established her reputation as both an educator and a leader, and in 1901 she was appointed dean of Barnard College.

-In fact, Gildersleeve fought for the rights of Barnard students and female students everywhere.
+Gildersleeve fought for the rights of Barnard students and female students everywhere.
 Thanks to her work, Columbia's professional schools, such as the School of Journalism, were opened to women.
 Later, she also fought to open the medical, law, and engineering schools to women.
-Gildersleeve's work affected other women's colleges as well.
 In 1924 she formed the Seven Sisters association with Barnard, Bryn Mawr, Mount Holyoke, Radcliffe, Smith, Vassar, and Wellesley.
 Gildersleeve helped women to gain places in the sciences during World War II, arguing that highly trained scientists were needed to win the war and without female scientists, the country would not have enough.
 As a result of the war and Gildersleeve's work, many Barnard graduates were able to find jobs.
 Gildersleeve even helped to found the Navy's female reserve officer's corps, WAVES, and in 1945 she was appointed by President Roosevelt to the United States delegation to author the United Nations Charter, where she insisted upon the creation of the Commission on Human Rights (which later produced the Declaration of Human Rights).
 She also served as chair of the American Council on Education and twice as president of the International Federation of University Women.

 Although McIntosh believed that happiness and fulfillment may or may not lie in a career, her successful balance of marriage, children, and career made her a role model for her students.
 She saw education as a way to prepare young women for the complicated balancing act that was life.